Stephen King Apologizes After Mocking Republican Train Wreck On Twitter

 — Shana Putnam (@Blaze_inOn) February 2, 2018

 Shortly after his initial Twitter response to the Republican train wreck, King followed up with a pseudo-apology.
-Not surprisingly, few felt that it was heart-felt, and many continued to call him out for his perceived lack of compassion for the victims of the crash.
+Not surprisingly, few felt that it was heartfelt, and many continued to call him out for his perceived lack of compassion for the victims of the crash.

 Of COURSE sorry the truck driver died.